sinopeSA/StepIn-VotingSystem/README.md

 A command line based voting system that can be used for various purpose and at various Educational Institutes<br/>

     Voting System Application  helps in casting and calculating the votes.
-This application has 2 different section.
+This application has 2 main different section.

         1. Student Section (Panel)
         2. Admin Section (Panel)